waxbetty/Sushi-fork-1/readme.md

 ### Add an SSH Key

+Adding an SSH key to you computer allows you to push your code to a remote repository without having to enter your password.

 - ADDING SSH KEY TO YOUR COMPUTER - [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 `$ ssh-keygen -t ed25519 -C "your_email@example.com"`